dieforareason/471chatbota1/README.md

 go run cmd/bot/main.go
 ```

 The bot will start and prompt you for input.
-Type your message and press Enter to get a response from the LLM.
+Type your message and press Enter to get a response from MELATI.

 ## Project Structure

 - `cmd/bot/main.go`: Entry point for the bot
 - `internal/llm/client.go`: Client code for interacting with Groq LLM API
 - `internal/bot/handler.go`: Bot logic for processing input and sending to LLM
+- `internal/bot/prompts.go`: System prompt configuration